holehuy/internal-cicd-platform/README.md

 See more at: [Jenkinsfile-templates](jenkins/Jenkinsfile-templates/)

-## 🤝 Onboarding new Team
+## 🤝 Onboarding New Team

 1. Create a folder for the team in Jenkins
-2. Assign appropriate permission
+2. Assign appropriate permissions
-3. Create a project in Sonarqube
+3. Create a project in SonarQube
 4. Generate a SonarQube token
 5. Create a pipeline using a template